-Kate is Principal Teaching Fellow in Educational Development in the EDU at Imperial College.
-She is the Programme Director of the College's Masters in University Learning and Teaching (ULT).
-This involves teaching on the PGCert in ULT (as Educational Design and Student Transition and Progression module lead) and the PG Diploma in ULT, as well as teaching research methods and supervising projects on the MEd.
+Kate is Principal Teaching Fellow in Educational Development in the Centre for Higher Educational Research and Development (CHERS) at Imperial College, London.
+She is the Programme Director of the College's Master's in University Learning and Teaching (ULT) and teaches and supervises on all 3 levels of this part-time programme.
 Kate also runs the following workshops:

 Prior to joining Imperial College in 2013 Kate spent 6 years as an Educationalist at the Royal College of Physicians, leading the UCL/RCP PG Medical Education programmes and running Doctors as Educators courses.
 Previously Kate was a lecturer on the PGCert in Teaching and Learning in Higher Education at Brunel University.

-Kate has a particular interest in how students learn from role models and making university teaching and learning inclusive of all students, including around assessment, team-based learning and personal tutoring.
+Kate also has a particular interest in how students learn from role models and making university teaching and learning inclusive of all students.

-Ippolito K, Pazio M, Suck it and see – transforming STEMM university teachers’ assessment perspectives and practices through disorientating experiential learning, Higher Education Pedagogies, ISSN:2375-2696
+Ippolito K, Pazio M, 2019, Suck it and see – transforming STEMM university teachers’ assessment perspectives and practices through disorientating experiential learning, Higher Education Pedagogies, Vol:4, ISSN:2375-2696, Pages:331-346

 Horsburgh JL, Ippolito K, 2018, A skill to be worked at: Using social learning theory to explore the process of learning from role models in clinical settings, Bmc Medical Education, Vol:18, ISSN:1472-6920